 Restoring jobs, economic stability and prosperity are top of mind, with investments being made by governments and industries.
 The opportunity for a green recovery, one that invests in new fuels and energy technologies guided by greenhouse gas emissions profiles, is prescient.
-In this tumultuous time, we would be wise to set aside the “either-or’s”, “either you are 100% behind a 100% renewable clean energy future, or you are not”, in favor of certainty and accommodation; a little give and take on all sides.
 Do what is possible right now to help dig out of this hole.
 Some future plans and milestones will inevitably be delayed or shelved entirely until clearer days are ahead, and that’s reasonable and okay.

 The fuels and energy that power our global economies have been turned upside down by this pandemic.
 An overabundance of very cheap oil comes at a time of dramatically reduced demand.
 U.S. gasoline consumption is 46 percent lower than last year at this time, while diesel is down only 18 percent, owing to its primary role in trucking, fueling the essential services that deliver the goods, the food and the personal protective equipment.